ustaxcourt/ef-cms/docs/entities/Case.md

 ### userId

-The ID of the User who added the Case to the System.
+The unique ID of the User who added the Case to the System.

 Restricted